-Keeping Children Safe in Education, 2016 Part 4: Allegations of abuse made against teachers and other staff sets out the duties of employers and employees in handling allegations and also in caring for their employees.
+Keeping Children Safe in Education, 2021 Part 4: Allegations made against/ Concerns raised in relation to teachers including, other staff, supply teachers, volunteers and contractors. sets out the duties of employers and employees in handling allegations and also in caring for their employees.
 This section covers a range of relevant processes, incorporating the role of the LADO.

-St Monica's is guided by local procedures for managing allegations against staff, carers and volunteers, which are set out in the Milton Keynes Safeguarding Children Board procedures - Chapter 1.1.6: http://mkscb.procedures.org.uk
+St Monica's is guided by local procedures for managing allegations against staff, carers and volunteers, which are set out in the MK Together procedures: http://mkscb.procedures.org.uk